Tantallon Castle: The Siege of 1528

 In 1514, Archibald Douglas, 6th Earl of Angus (1490–1557) married James IV's widow Margaret Tudor, daughter of Henry VII, and Regent of Scotland for her infant son James V. The couple unsuccessfully conspired to take the young King to England, sparking off a civil war.
 The Regency was handed to John Stewart, Duke of Albany, who seized Tantallon in 1515, although it was returned when Angus made his peace.
 Margaret Tudor stopped at Tantallon during her journey to England in 1515.
 She left valuable costume and jewels behind at Tantallon, including several borders for hoods called "chaffrons" and a diamond that had been a present from Louis XII of France.
 The jewels were collected by Thomas Dacre's agent, the Master of College of Greystoke.

 In 1525, Angus, with support from Henry VIII of England, staged a virtual coup d'état, taking custody of the young King, and becoming Chancellor.
 But, in 1528, the sixteen-year-old James V escaped, and, joining his mother at Stirling, pronounced Angus attainted, banishing him to "north of the Spey".
 Angus instead retreated to Tantallon, and then to England.
 The castle was seized by the King, but Angus managed to return and refortify his stronghold.
 On 23 October 1528, King James laid siege to Tantallon which was defended by Angus's servant Simon Penango.
 Angus himself remained at Billie in the Merse.

 Alexander Jardine of Applegarth, the Master of Artillery, consulted with Robert Borthwick and John Drummond about the cannon and equipment required.
-James V borrowed the guns from Dunbar Castle which was held by the French garrison of the Duke pf Albany.
+James V borrowed the guns from Dunbar Castle which was held by the French garrison of the Duke of Albany.
 According to Pitscottie, the guns supplied by Captain Maurice of Dunbar were Thrawinmouth, Mow and her marrow (partner), two great botcards, two moyanes, two double falcons, four quarter falcons, with powder, gunners and bullets.
 James left three hostages with Maurice in pledge for the guns.
 The castle was bombarded with this cannon for 20 days, although the King's guns could not be brought close enough to the walls to do substantive damage, due to the deep outer ditch.
 The King lifted the siege and returned to Edinburgh, at which point Angus counterattacked and captured the King's artillery and his principal gunner David Falconer was killed.